 If you’re curious about the beets, don’t worry about finding all three colors.
 Just one color would be just fine.
 As a general rule, Chioggia beets (the light-colored red and white beets) are said to be the sweetest, while the golden beets are said to be the mildest in flavor.

-What about those macadamia nuts?
+What about those hazelnuts?
 Do you love them as much as me?
 Because I go pretty crazy for these classicly chocolate-covered nuts.
 Not sure?
 Feel free to skip them and replace with your favorite alternatives, such as almonds or cashews.

 How to Roast Beets